DjangoForAll/Django-Course/Level_4/6_Django_Templates/Script/Readme.md

 The if statement here is called a tag in DTL, anything between the `{%` and `%}` is a tag. tags are more complex that simple variables, not all tags require a closing tag

+In python we mark the end of a statement block using intendation, but HTML and DTL does not use intendation for any logical statements which is why we use endtags to mark the end of a DTL block.
+Most programming languages like java or C/C++ use brackets to contain statement blocks.

 The for tag can be used to iterate over objects, let's pass a list in the context and try iterating over it.

 ```python